-"Don't stop now, Eduardo, you're already there.
-The marathon is yours!"
-I'm told from the audience.
+"Don't stop now Eduardo, you're already there.
+The marathon is yours!" they tell me from the audience.

 I regain my composure and I line up the entrance to the park.
 I finally see the family, who are waiting to take my picture.

 Mixed feelings.
 You want to finish as soon as possible and stop the pain, as well as set the best possible time.
 On the contrary, the image is so beautiful that your wish is that it lasts forever.
 Kilometer 42 sign, a turn to the left and there it is, the finish line over the water.
 Two hundred meters of blue carpet that ends in the longed-for finish line.